List of 'Allo 'Allo! characters: Leopold von Flockenstuffen

 General Leopold von Flockenstuffen (Ken Morley) (series 5–7) – A German general, whose sexuality is similar to that of Gruber.
 At one point he has to take over command of the district when von Klinkerhoffen is considered to have gone completely mad.
 Ken Morley would later play a similar German general in the sci-fi comedy series Red Dwarf, where he (and his pet crocodile) encounter Ace Rimmer.

 Denise Laroque

 Denise Laroque (Moira Foot) (series 5) – Original leader of the Communist resistance and childhood sweetheart of René.

 Louise

 Louise (Carole Ashby) (series 5–9) – Later leader of the Communist resistance, she is also in love with René.

 Henriette

-Henriette (Phoebe Scholfield) (series 1–2 & 5–6) – in series 1-2, Michelle's assistant in the Resistance.
+Henriette (Phoebe Scholfield) (series 1–2 and 5–6) – in series 1–2, Michelle's assistant in the Resistance.
 Often appears alongside Michelle during attempts to save the British airmen.
 In series 5, Schofield appears as a member of the communist resistance, although her character is not named, and in series 6 she is seen again in Michelle's camp.
 It was never stated whether it was a different character, or the same character either going undercover or changing loyalties.